Entyvio IV (Vedolizumab)

 Driving and Operating Machinery

-Entyvio may have a minor influence on your ability to drive or use tools or machines.
+Entyvio may have a minor influence on your ability to drive or use tools and machines.
 Some patients have felt dizzy after receiving Entyvio.
-If you feel dizzy, don’t drive or use tools or machines.
+If you feel dizzy, don't drive or use tools or machines until the dizziness passes.

 Storage

-If you need to store Entyvio before taking it to the hospital or clinic, keep the unopened vial in the refrigerator at 2°C to 8°C. Don’t freeze it.
+If you need to store Entyvio before taking it to the hospital or clinic, keep the unopened vial in the refrigerator at 2°C to 8°C. Don't freeze it.
 Keep the vial in its original carton to protect it from light.
-Don’t use after the expiry date.
-Store in a cool, dry place away from moisture, heat, or sunlight, and keep away from children.
+Don't use after the expiry date.
+Store in a cool, dry place away from moisture, heat, and sunlight – not in bathrooms, near sinks, in cars, or on windowsills.
+Keep away from children.

 Overdose Information